Skreamzz/Ishwikiclone/Install-&-Activate-Alternate-Filesystems.md

 ----

-**Note:** Most filesystem don't work yet and it is because /bin/login or /sbin/init encountered a illegal instruction,bad system call,segmentation fault or abort trap.
+**Note:** Most filesystem don't work yet and it is because /bin/login or /sbin/init encountered a fatal error.
 In addition,some filesystem will never work in iSH because they don't have /sbin/init.
 Those filesystem needs to be patched.